 However, if you decide to make your caramel apple toppings with nuts, you’re not limited to only peanuts.
-Some other nuts that would be delicious on caramel apples are macadamia nuts, pistachios, walnuts, and pecans.

 There are very few things that go better together than sea salt and caramel.
 That’s why these salted caramel apples are sure to make the list!

 This is a great caramel apple topping for someone who enjoys plain caramel apples, but wants to branch out a little bit.

 They’re not too wild or extravagant.
 Instead they’ve taken the original classic caramel apple and elevated it.

 If you are weary of trying a caramel apple with all sorts of wild toppings, this sea salted caramel apple might be just the one for you!

 Breakfast inspired caramel apples